Order spectra in topological dynamical systems

 Since the indices $\{j_i\mid i=0,\dots, m\}$ are not necessarily ordered by $i$, in the sense that it is not guaranteed that $j_0<j_1<\dots<j_m$, we define indices $\{i_p\mid p\in 1,\dots, m-1\}$ such that $j_{i_1}<j_{i_2}<\dots<j_{i_{m-1}}$.

-Consider now the chain, supported on $C^\lambda$, obtained by inserting between the points of $S_n$ (suitably reordered by the index $i_p$) the points $z_h$ that, by construction, belong to $C^\lambda$ and are one by one suitably close to the unassigned points of $\widehat{{S_{k_n}^\lambda}'}$.
+Consider now the chain, supported on $C^\lambda$, obtained by inserting between the points of $S_n$ (suitably reordered, with respect to their order on $S_n$, by the index $i_p$) the points $z_h$ that, by construction, belong to $C^\lambda$ and are one by one suitably close to the unassigned points of $\widehat{({S_{k_n}^\lambda})'}$.
 More precisely, let us consider the chain

 We observe that $S^*$ does not contain any cyclic sub-chain.
 Indeed, since the matching map